OpeOginni/tic-tac-toe/DEPLOYMENT.md

 ### **IAM Role Requirements**
 For AWS Student accounts, use **LabRole** for task execution and task roles to avoid permission errors.
 The Terraform configuration automatically detects and uses LabRole if available.

-### **Service Linked Roles**
-If you see "the ECS service linked role could not be assumed", use the back button and try again.
-This happens when the service linked role doesn't exist yet in your account.

 ## Docker Authentication

 ### **Public Docker Images (Recommended)**